Pathoschild/smapi-mod-dump/source/Better Ranching/README.md

     * Fixed out of range bug when facing away from animals
     * Added Chinese, French, and German translations
 * 2.0.1:
     * Fixed issue causing hearts to not display
+* 2.0.2:
+    * Added compatibility fix for animals spawned from other mods
+* 2.0.3:
+    * Fixed bug causing animal hearts to display over building they are in.
+* 2.0.4:
+	* Added support for custom harvest items to display above animals!
+	* Fixed bug causing "Hide Hearts w/ Max Friendship" setting to be ignored for pets
+* 2.0.5:
+	* Fixed bug causing items to not be able to be picked up while holding tool

 <h2>Other Contributors</h2>

 * vaindil -- https://github.com/vaindil
 * Pathoschild -- https://github.com/Pathoschild
 * minervamaga -- https://github.com/minervamaga